Tundra Spirits

 delivered him to day cares, firehouses and special events.
 The

 Jolly Old Elf rides a custom cart when snow is scarce and a red sled when there is plenty of snow.
-We

-are certain that the memory of the harness bells on the Huskies accompanying
+We are certain that the memory of the harness bells on the Huskies accompanying

-greeting will be with many of those children for years to come!
+Santa's famous greeting will be with many of those children for years to come!

 Our Vet for a Day Program is especially designed to encourage young people to study the sciences

-and affords them the opportunity to actually assist a Veterinarian in performing an examination on a
+and affords them the opportunity to actually assist a Veterinarian in performing an examination on

-Tundra Sibe.
+a Tundra Sibe.
 The especially designed classroom displays give a glimpse into the procedures

-undertaken by a Vet during a routine canine examination and the internal organs of small companion
+undertaken by a Vet during a routine canine examination and the internal organs of small

-supervision of Dr. Forlano and a Tundra staffer.
-Dr. Forlano offers insight into the daily routine of a
+oscope under the supervision of Dr. Forlano and a Tundra staffer.
+Dr. Forlano offers insight

-licensed Veterinarian and shares some of the stories of his favorite patients.
-Tundra staffers offer
+into the daily routine of a licensed Veterinarian and shares some of the stories of his favorite

-examples of how young people can learn to be animal caregivers immediately by volunteering at local
+patients.
+Tundra staffers offer examples of how young people can learn to be animal caregivers

-shelters and Rescues.
-This popular program always fills immediately after being announced.
+immediately by volunteering at local shelters and Rescues.
+This popular program always fills

 Tundra also offers a Dog Safety Program under the sponsorship of a local insurance agent.
 The